 The final step of the process is simply to tell the domain name to show files and data on a different server than the one in current use.
 This is done by logging into the domain registration control panel provided by the domain registrar (services like GoDaddy or Hover, for example).

-Within this control panel, a heading or sidebar item named “Domain Name Servers” should show up, and the current information placed into that area should look like this:
+Within this control panel, a heading or sidebar item named “Domain Name Servers” should show up, and the current information placed in that area should look like this: